radhofan/gluetest/README.md

 ### Running the translated Python Tests

-In order to run the python tests, `pytest` is needed and can be installed with the following command:
+In order to run the python tests, `pytest` and is needed and can be installed with the following command:
 ```bash
 python -m pip install pytest
 ```